mak448a/YouTube-TV-Controller-Helper/README.md

 # TV-Controller
-Controll your TV with a game controller!
+Control your TV with a game controller!